Board of Trustees

 Photo: CMHR, Aaron Cohen

-Katherine (Katie) Dudtschak is an experienced business and thought leader in the areas of multi‐horizon growth strategies, transformational leadership, and inclusion.
-As former Executive Vice President, Regional Banking at RBC Royal Bank, Katie led the country’s largest advisor force with more than 20,000 employees, serving and advising more than 15 million clients.
-She is currently a Corporate Director, Consultant/Advisor, and Community Leader.
 Katie is a woman with gender‐affirming experience, publicly revealing her journey to embrace her true self in 2019.
 While facing her true gender was the hardest experience of her life, it provided her with a unique and powerful view on society and the role and practices of leadership moving forward.
 Known for her strategic mindset as well as her authentic care and candour, Katie uses her voice and experiences to carry the message of what it means to be a purpose‐driven and inclusive leader and organization.
-She has been invited to speak by organizations such as the Canadian Museum for Human Rights, McCarthy Tétrault, Deloitte and Columbia University, among others.
-She has been honoured as a 2022 Catalyst Champion – Role Model for Inclusive Leadership and Workplace Progress for Women as well as 2022 Woman of InspirationTM award recipient.
+She has been invited to speak by organizations such as McCarthy Tétrault, Deloitte and Columbia University, among others.
+In 2022, she was honoured as a Catalyst Champion – Role Model for Inclusive Leadership and Workplace Progress for Women and also received the 2022 Woman of InspirationTM award.

 Mark Ferrari